rushab101/The_Struggle_of_Trust/README.md

 + Save Systems
 + Checkpoints
 + Water Particle Effect
++ Advanced Range AI
++ Can dynamically increase total hearts (After defeat boss when it drops a heart, when picking it up, total health will increase
++ Pogo on Spikes

 Needs to be added still:
 - Dialogue In game
-- Advanced Range AI (Partly)
+- Fix Glow
 - Missing particle for Hitstop
 - Level Particle Effect
-- Physics Objects
+- Physics Objects (Health pickups, moving spikes, breakable creates, moving platforms)
-- Hearts to recover health